IbcAlpha/IBC/userguide.md

 ### Password Security

 To login to TWS or IB Gateway, IBC needs to know your Interactive Brokers username and password.
-You should very carefully secure your IB account username and password to prevent unauthorised use by third parties.
+You should very carefully secure your IBKR account username and password to prevent unauthorised use by third parties.
 This section gives you guidance on how to achieve this.